public-key-cryptography/public-key-editor/README.md

 	would only work on the computer on which the code was compiled).

-	Note that the cd command can be omitted because it just changes the directory to the home directory.
+	Note that the cd command can be omitted because it just changes the directory to the home folder.
 This is useful if the next command contains a relative path name or path that doesn't start with a slash /, but it is redundant to use cd if the next command has an absolute path name because then it doesn't do anything.